 The Wally and Marilyn King Endowment Fund was created by Wally and Marilyn to support special projects which promote the appreciation of the eastern shore of Georgian Bay, the North Channel, and its unique environment.
 This is done through the King Family bursaries.
 Scientists, academics, artists, authors, musicians, writers and others are encouraged to apply.
 For a complete list of past bursary recipients, please click here.

 “Marilyn and I are simply delighted to see our endowment activated with this bursary and very pleased to see the additional matching donations/bursary as well.
 We wish the recipients good wishes and success in whatever project that is selected.” -Wally King

 A bursary of $3,500 is awarded each spring.
-Applications for 2020 are now open and due by March 9th.
+Applications for 2021 are now closed.
 Information about the bursaries and an application form can be found below.

 Please contact Sarah Koetsier by email at firstname.lastname@example.org or phone at 416-440-1519 x 102 with any questions.

 The King Family Bursary is intended for projects which will promote knowledge and/or appreciation of the eastern shore of Georgian Bay or the North Channel and its unique environment, communities, history, and/or culture and are compliant with the statement of purpose of the Georgian Bay Land Trust (see below).
 The King Family Bursary is supported by the Wally & Marilyn King Family Fund.